nerdinand/misaka/README.md

 Then create a config file for your bot.
 A config file is just a JSON file, check the `config/samples` directory for a few samples.
-At the very least, the bot needs some way to authenticate, which requires a username and either an authkey (V6-only) or a password.
+At the very least, the bot needs to authenticate, which requires a username and a password.

 Config fields